 2. CAA record blocks the host’s CA

-The apex has a CAA record restricting who can issue certs (e.g. only digicert.com), but the host issues from letsencrypt.org or pki.goog.
-The CA reads CAA, refuses to issue, and the host sits in Pending forever.
+The apex has a CAA record restricting who may issue certs (for example only digicert.com), but your host issues from letsencrypt.org or pki.goog (Google Trust Services).
+The CA reads CAA, sees it isn’t allowed, refuses to issue, and the host sits in Pending forever.
+There is no useful error in most dashboards, which is why this one wastes the most hours.

-Typical trigger: migrated from an enterprise DNS platform and the old CAA records came along.
+Typical trigger: you migrated from an enterprise DNS platform or a previous host and the old CAA records came along.

 How to spot it: